-These delicious 70% organic dark chocolate chips are replacing (for the time being due to supply chain issues) our chocolate wafers, these also come from Peru are Fair Trade and contain the same ingredients.
-Made from the highest quality chocolate, these chocolate wafers can be used in place of chocolate chips or as a baking chocolate.
-The convenient round form is ideal for baking, as it is easy to measure, mix and melt.
+These delicious 70% organic dark chocolate chips from Peru are Fair Trade and free of any extras- like soy lecithins or dairy.
+Made from the highest quality chocolate, these chocolate chips can be used in cookies or as a baking chocolate.
 They are also great as a snack or to add into a nut mix.

 This chocolate is certified organic, gluten-free, soy-free and dairy-free.